-We practice basic safe food handling in our daily lives, but storing food safely becomes more challenging during a power outage caused by natural disasters such as hurricanes, severe storms, or earthquakes.
+We practice basic safe food handling in our daily lives, but storing food safely becomes more challenging during a power outage caused by weather and natural disasters such as hurricanes, severe storms, or earthquakes.

 Food can only last for just a few hours when the power goes out.
 Keep the refrigerator and freezer doors closed as much as possible to maintain the cold temperature.
 The refrigerator will keep food safely cold for about 4 hours if it is unopened.
 A full freezer will hold the temperature for approximately 48 hours (24 hours if it is half full) if the door remains closed.

 Food Safety Tips: Before, During & After Power Loss